WalaaHijazi1/Advance_DevOps_Project/README.md

    * Runs the backend_testing.py to test the Flask server functionality.
 - Run clean_environment.py stage:
    * activates the virtual environment.
-   * Runs clean_environment.py to stop both backend servers of the rest app flask server.
+   * Runs clean_environment.py to stop both backend servers of the rest app flask server.<br>

 **_The explenation of the Docker Compose stages and the testing of the server after creating the server flask container and the sql container is explained in the AdvanceProject_Docker_Integration branch_**